thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

-for example by organisations or projects, while at the same time supporting the use of this error format in public protocols and APIs, as well as ease of transition between the two -- for example if an API is first developed internally in an organisation and then open-sourced.
-Another critical design objective is to enable delegating the administration of the code-points space to entities (and experts) that are "closer" to the actual usage and meaning of the code-points.
-In fact, we want to explicitly avoid having experts looking over a very big and diverse semantic space.
+for example by organisations or projects, while at the same time supporting the use of this error format in public protocols and APIs, as well as ease of transition between the two -- for example if an API is first developed internally to an organisation and then open-sourced.
+Another critical design objective is to enable delegating the administration of the code-points space to entities (and experts) that are "closer" to the actual usage and intended meaning of the code-points.
+In fact, an explicit desiderata is to avoid having experts looking over a very big and diverse semantic space.

 To meet these goal, new problem types are always defined (and have a meaning) within a namespace.
-The namespace is itself partitioned in three separate
-ranges: a completely private space, one devoted to private organisations and projects, and a third one used for public APIs and protocols.
-The rules for registering a new namespace are outlined in {{iana-namespace-registry}}.
+The namespace range is itself partitioned in three separate sub-ranges: a completely private space, one devoted to private organisations and projects, and a third one used for public APIs and protocols.
+The rules for registering a new namespace are outlined in
+{{iana-namespace-registry}}.

-The registration procedures for new problem types is not defined in this document.
-As guiding principles, new problem type definitions should document:
+The registration procedures for new problem types are not defined in this document.
+At a minimum, though, new problem type definitions SHOULD document:

 1. A parent namespace;
-2. Their code-point;
+2. Their own code-point;
-3. A title that appropriately describes it (think short); and
+3. A title that appropriately describes the problem type (think short); and
 4. The CoAP response-code for it to be used with.

 A problem type definition may specify additional attributes on the